ZachChuba/DP-Bookcase/README.md

 # DP-Bookcase
-Filling to the lowest height bookcase problem solved dynamically
+Solution to this leetcode problem: https://leetcode.com/problems/filling-bookcase-shelves/ Filling a bookshelf to the lowest possible height